Should I Watch..? WALL·E

 The longer the film goes on and the more entranced by its brilliance you become, Pixar suddenly remember to include something for the younger viewers who might have lost interest in the unconventional story-telling.
 Once the story moves from Earth to the Axiom, the flagship space vessel containing the remnants of humanity, the film occasionally reverts to more familiar Pixar territory as frantic chase scenes and comical confusions take over.
 Granted, the film has made most of its points by the time WALL-E begins causing all sorts of chaos but it does feel a little like the film is pandering to the younger members of its audience.
 And anyway, few can provide this level of entertainment as well as Pixar can so it's not a massive issue.

-Apart from that, I don't have a single complaint about "WALL-E" - a film that rewards the bravery of its producers by being simply magnificent.
+Apart from that, I don't have a single complaint about WALL•E - a film that rewards the bravery of its producers by being simply magnificent.
 I fell in love with it the moment WALL-E drifts beautifully through space with the use of a powder fire extinguisher alongside the much more advanced EVE, the film's under-rated soundtrack perfectly capturing the magic of the moment.
 And even after seeing it many times, it still makes me melt and enjoy the wonderful tale all over again.
-For my money, it is not just the best animated film Disney has made (did someone mention "Frozen"?) but one of the best films anyone has made in my lifetime.
-It is peerless spectacle that I will defend to the hilt.
+For my money, it is not just the best animated film Disney has made (and yes, I know the likes of Frozen (5) made a truckload of money more) but one of the best films anyone has made in my lifetime.
+It is a peerless spectacle that I will defend to the hilt.